 For Parsing Science we ask researchers to select one of their recent journal articles and share the unpublished stories that led to their scientific discoveries.
 From unexpected challenges to surprising results, researchers breakdown the scientific process to tell the stories that don’t make it into research journals.

-and are the hosts of Parsing Sciences.
-Both are Professors, at Pepperdine University and George Washington University respectively. [learn more…]
+and Ryan Watkins are the hosts of Parsing Science.
+Both are Professors, at Pepperdine University and George Washington University, respectively.
+Doug also maintains press credentials through the International Science Writers Association.

 Sponsorship and Advertising Opportunities

-If you are interested in becoming a sponsor of the show, or an episode of the show, please contact us.
+If your organization is interested in becoming a sponsor of the show, or an episode of the show, please contact us at .
 Sponsors are mentioned on air at the beginning, during, and/or end of the episode.
 We also have advertising opportunities available for links on the website.
-Please contact us at: .

 Recommend an Episode

-We love it when listeners recommend research, or researchers, for future episodes.
+We love it when listeners recommend researchers, or their research, for future episodes.
 Complete a short form and let us know who you would like to hear on Parsing Science.
+Self-nominations are welcome!

 Use Parsing Science in the Classroom

-We are using Parsing Science in our classroom and finding that episodes of the show can be a valuable tool for helping students learn about how research really gets done.
-They will be inspired by the creatives ideas of our guests and be prepared for the ups and downs of doing research.
-Learn about some sample assignments and activities for using the show in your classroom.
+We are using Parsing Science in our own courses and finding that episodes of the show can be a valuable tool for helping students learn about how research really gets done.
+They have been inspired by the creatives ideas of our guests and be prepared for the ups and downs of doing research.
+Learn about some sample assignments and activities for using the show in your own classroom.

 Parsing Science is a public good that relies on the generosity of listeners to sustain our efforts.
 Donations of time or money are therefore greatly appreciated.

-Currently Ilghar Samadzadeh and Alpana Khare are helping us manage the show.
-We are grateful for all of the support that are providing.
+Currently Ilghar Samadzadeh is volunteering to us manage the research we are tracking for potential episodes.
+We are very grateful for all of the support that she is providing.

-Please email us if you have time to help us grow the show.
+Please if you have time to help us grow the show.
 For example, you can volunteer to help us schedule guests or edit episodes.